majestyz3/TS-Agility/docs/class1/lab5/module5.rst

 ..
 TODO:: Now we will build the Kibana database and mapping.

 #.
-Click the `Elastic create db` request.
+Click the `Elastic Create Database` request.
 Send the PUT request by clicking the blue 'Send' button.
+A 400 `response_already_exists_exception` response is ok.

 #.
 Click the `Elastic create mapping` request.
 Send the PUT request by clicking the blue 'Send' button.